imaandrew/fp/BUILDING.md

 You can also specify additional arguments that will be passed to make using the `MAKEOPTS` environment variable

+### Docker
+To build with Docker, copy your Paper Mario ROM to the source directory and run

+    docker build -t fp .
+    docker run --rm -v $(pwd):/src -e MAKEOPTS="-j<idk just throw a number between 8 and 16 here and you should be good>" fp /bin/bash -c "make clean && ./makerom <rom-file>"

 ## Wii
 To create a patched WAD for use with Wii VC, you must have gzinject installed.
 If you followed the above instructions to install the prebuilt toolchain, this will already be installed.
 If not, follow the instructions [here](https://github.com/krimtonz/gzinject).
 You will also need to generate the Wii common key by running `gzinject -a genkey` in the root directory of the repository and following the instructions.